 - Create Site Collection in SharePoint Online using PowerShell

-Hope this SharePoint tutorial explains, how to connect to the SharePoint Online site from PowerShell or from SharePoint Online management shell.
+Hope this SharePoint tutorial explains, how to connect to the SharePoint Online site from PowerShell or from the SharePoint Online management shell.